asahinet/sakai-test-suite/README.md

 - webdriver.chrome.driver

     if you are using chrome the chrome driver must be made available, see https://code.google.com/p/chromedriver/downloads/list to download the version for your system.
-For more info, https://code.google.com/p/chromedriver/wiki/GettingStarted
+For more info, https://code.google.com/p/chromedriver/wiki/GettingStarted.
+If you are running on a Mac platform, and your working directory is set to this project's root, you don't have to include this, it will be found automatically.

 -Dtarget.browser=firefox -Dtarget.server=https://nightly.cle.rsmart.com/portal